Village Halls Week

 #Villagehalls week poem

-We are delighted to be able to share this poem with you, written by renowned poet and writer Ian McMillan as part of #VillageHallsWeek.
+We are delighted to be able to share this poem with you, written by renowned poet and writer Ian McMillan as part of the first #VillageHallsWeek in 2018.
 The poem was commissioned by Action with Communities in Rural England and the National Rural Touring Forum.
 Listen here to Ian reading A teapot as big as the moon